ORISE designed software tool helps streamline the emergency exercise planning process

 - Exercise message storage with links to the MSEL (even if times change, messages are updated and re-sequenced)

 - Generation of entries for the controller directories based on message addressees

 - Creation of exercise evaluation guides using previously entered information

 - Generation of components of the after-action report

-In 2009, ORISE worked with the U.S. Department of Veterans Affairs (VA)/Veterans Health Administration to adapt the existing Exercise Builder tool for hospitals, which is helping these facilities evaluate the operational readiness of VA hospitals and medical centers.
+ORISE has worked with the U.S. Department of Veterans Affairs (VA)/Veterans Health Administration to adapt the existing Exercise Builder tool for hospitals, which is helping these facilities evaluate the operational readiness of VA hospitals and medical centers.